TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/HomeMember.md

     });
 ```

-#### Set scene permissions for the specified members of the specified family
+#### Set Scene Permissions for the Specified Members of the Specified Family

 **Declaration**